ahmadbackend/ELEARN_PLATFORM/ELEARN_BACKEND/readme.md

             a-lectures done
             b-reviews done
-            c-average ratings done (how many gave each rating) no d-chat area(among students enrolled with no file and photos sharing) e-chat area (lecturer  with students file sharing allowed) f- chat area(one to one with requests to join file sharing allowed)
+            c-average ratings done (how many gave each rating) no d-chat area(among students enrolled with no file and photos sharing) done e-chat area (lecturer  with students file sharing allowed) f- chat area(one to one with requests to join file sharing allowed)
     - create APIs and document it for all the above